pagopa/pagopa-api/api-definitions/openapi/descriptionPA.md

 ## Identification and Authentication

-Use of this API is restricted to PA, or 3rd parties ( named as brokers ) which have signed a contract with PagoPA S.p.A. as stated _[here](https://www.pagopa.gov.it/it/prestatori-servizi-di-pagamento/)_
+Use of this API is restricted to PA, or 3rd parties ( named as brokers ) which have signed a contract with [PagoPA S.p.A.](https://www.pagopa.gov.it/it/pagopa-spa/) as stated _[here](https://www.pagopa.gov.it/it/pubbliche-amministrazioni/come-aderire/)_

-Both PAs and Brokers are identified with an identifier ( idPA, idBrokerPA )  assigned by PagoPA S.p.A.
+Both PAs and Brokers are identified with an identifier (`idPA`, `idBrokerPA`)  assigned by PagoPA S.p.A.

 Formally, any API request is coming from a broker on behalf of a PA which is responsable of the payment.

-- idPA : it represent the PA responsable for a request payment
+- `idPA` : it represents the PA responsable for a request payment
-- idBrokerPA : the sender
+- `idBrokerPA` : the sender
-- idStation : the pa service
+- `idStation` : the pa service

 ## Getting started guide